-- 1) Advise the Board and MD & CEO on: - a) Policy matters affecting the role of directors; - b) Membership matters; and - c) The strategy and policies of the AICD and management issues that may arise from time to time; - 2) Administer the membership of the Division, approving new members and membership class upgrades; - Represent the views and aspirations of the AICD in the Division's territory and develop relationships with leaders in directorship, regulation and politics who reside, or are active in the relevant State or Territory; and - Support the State Manager with regard to: a) Events;

-- b) Member services, member recruitment and retention and member grade matters; and - c) The general conduct of the Division, including Education programs and Director Professional Development.
+- 1) Advise the Board and MD & CEO on: - a) Policy matters affecting the role of directors; - b) Membership matters; and - c) The strategy and policies of the AICD and management issues that may arise from time to time; - 2) Consider applications for membership and membership upgrades for the relevant Division; - Represent the views and aspirations of the AICD in the Division's state or territory and develop relationships with leaders in directorship, regulation and politics who reside, or are active in the relevant state or territory; and - 4) Support the State Manager with regard to advice on:a) Events; - b) Member services, member recruitment and retention and member grade matters; and - c) The general conduct of the Division, including education programs and Director Professional Development.

-The State Managers' reporting line is through the General Manager Members & Directors to the CEO.
-The Division Council Charter is available on the AICD's website: companydirectors.com.au
+The State Managers' reporting line is through the General Manager, Members & Clients to the CEO.
+The Division Council Charter is available on the AICD's website: aicd.companydirectors.com.au.